Niles Schools release plan for returning to in-person classes later this month

-NILES, Ohio (WKBN) – The Niles City School District released its plan for returning to in-person learning.
+NILES, Ohio (WYTV) – The Niles City School District released its plan for returning to in-person learning.

 Starting March 22, grades K through 12 will go back to class.